An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Gaitan include Gaeta, Gaita, De Gaita, Di Gaeta, Gaetani, Di Gaetano, Gaetano and many more.

 This web page shows only a small excerpt of our Gaitan research.
-Another 186 words(13 lines of text) covering the years 1442, 1466, 1475, and 1488 are included under the topic Early Gaitan History in all our PDF Extended History products.
+More information is included under the topic Early Gaitan History in all our PDF Extended History products.

-Another 72 words(5 lines of text) are included under the topic Early Gaitan Notables in all our PDF Extended History products.
+Another 131 words(9 lines of text) are included under the topic Early Gaitan Notables in all our PDF Extended History products.

 In the immigration and passenger lists a number of early immigrants bearing the name Gaitan were found: